Runik-3/builder/README.md

 # Runik Builder

-A library that generates e-reader compatible dictionaries for your favourite fictional works using MediaWikis.
+A Go library that generates e-reader compatible dictionaries for your favourite fictional worlds.

-Using the content from MediaWiki sites, Builder parses each page as a dictionary entry -- the title of the page becomes the word, and the content becomes the definition.
+Builder is the underlying technology at the heart of Runik, containing the tooling required to parse wikis and generate dictionaries.
+Using the content from MediaWiki sites, Builder parses each page as a distinct dictionary entry.

+## Motivation

+Existing e-reader dictionary support doesn't extend past the languages we use in the "real" world.
+Sure we have definitions for "thaumaturgy" or "ascendancy", but what about words specific to the world of your book?
+What about the definitions of places, characters, or magical swords?

+Runik builder uses the crowd-sourced info of fan wikis to generate dictionaries with custom definitions for your favourite fictional worlds.
+Builder uses non-proprietary formats to store definitions like `json` and `dictfile`, making interop between other tools easy.

 ## CLI use